jon77p/spotbot/README.md

 45 * * * * rm auth_token; authtoken
 00 00 * * * rm raspotify.log; touch raspotify.log
 ```
-8. The site should now be live at the ip of your pi.
+8. The site should now be live at your machine's IP address.